 You can’t transfer Chase Ultimate Rewards or American Express Membership rewards points to American Airlines.
 But you can transfer Starwood Preferred Guest points (and earn a 5,000 mile bonus when you transfer 20,000 points).

-Or you can earn them from credit cards like the Citi® / AAdvantage® Platinum Select® World Elite™ MasterCard® or Citi® / AAdvantage® Executive World Elite™ MasterCard® card.
-Both of these cards currently have a 50,000 mile sign-up bonus after completing minimum spending requirements.
+Or you can earn them from credit cards like the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® or Citi® / AAdvantage® Executive World Elite™ Mastercard®.
+The Executive card currently has a 50,000 mile sign-up bonus after completing minimum spending requirements.

 2. British Airways Avios Points